 And failure is why Silicon Valley software entrepreneur Ron Unz says he created the “English for the Children” initiative to dismantle bilingual education.
 The hotly debated measure would require public school instruction to be conducted in only English unless a parent specifically requests bilingual instruction.
-Non-English speakers would spend the first year of classes in what Unz calls “sheltered English immersion”
+Non-English speakers would spend the first year of classes in what Unz calls “sheltered English immersion” classes.

 About 650,000 signatures have been collected since the campaign kicked off in July, spokeswoman Sheri Annis said.
 The campaign needs 433,269 valid signatures, 5 percent of the state’s registered voters, by Friday to qualify for the June ballot.